andrewoldroyd/1Assessment/src/wb-assess-1.md

 **_What is the difference between `console.log` and `return`?_**

 ```
-console.log is for the devs and return is for the end user. consolelog only outputs something to your terminal, while return carries out an action outside of the terminal.
+console.log is for the devs, it visually prints something out in your console or terminal, and return is moreso for the end user, it does an action outside of just showing something in the console/terminal. consolelog only outputs something to your terminal, while return carries out an action outside of the terminal.
 ```

 **_What's the difference between defining and calling a function?_**

 ```
-Calling a function is where you put () with an argument inside, and defining a function is naming it and giving it paramaters and writing the code for what the function will do.
+Calling a function is where you put () with an argument inside(or just empty '()' to invoke the function, ie: '.toUpperCase()'), and defining a function is naming it and giving it paramaters and writing the code for what the function will do.
 ```

 ### B.2.
 Describe these data types.